katedaynee/kate-github-overview/README.md

 ---

-“*The credit marketer is good at adding value to users and storytelling by nature.”
+“*The credit marketer is good at adding values to users and storytelling by nature.”
 Me =))*